mavjav-edu/pcc_2e/solutions/chapter_8.md

 ## 8-12: Sandwiches

 Write a function that accepts a list of items a person wants on a sandwich.
-The function should have one parameter that collects as many items as the function call provides, and it should print a summary of the sandiwch that is being ordered.
-Call the function three tiems, using a different number of arguments each time.
+The function should have one parameter that collects as many items as the function call provides, and it should print a summary of the sandwich that is being ordered.
+Call the function three times, using a different number of arguments each time.

 ```python
 def make_sandwich(*items):